Relationship

-Dreams of forgetting can reflect underlying feelings of neglect or overlooked emotions.
+Dreams of being forgotten often reflect underlying feelings of neglect or self-doubt.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed Jul 2026 Our approach →